Schengen visa 5 years (multi-entry)

 3. Duration of stay 5 years Multi-Entry Schengen visa

-For a 5-year Schengen visa, it is therefore essential to always document your entry and exit dates so that they can be traced using the entry and exit stamps in your passport.
+For a 5-year Schengen visa, it is therefore essential to always document your entry and exit dates in such a way that they can be traced using the entry and exit stamps in your passport.
 If necessary, you can use the EU Commission's stay calculator to check whether you've met the 90-day limit.
 With the European Commission's official stay calculator, users can check down to the exact day how many days they have left to stay or when they will be legally allowed to re-enter the country.

 4. Work with a 5-year Schengen visa